com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 the metadata returned by that task, and a `dest/` folder containing any files that the task generates.
-For example, `out/foo/compile/dest/` contains the compiled classfiles, while `out/foo/assembly/dest/` contains the self-contained assembly with the project's classfiles jar-ed up with all it's dependencies.
+For example, `out/foo/compile/dest/` contains the compiled classfiles, while `out/foo/assembly/dest/` contains the self-contained assembly with the project's classfiles jar-ed up with all its dependencies.

-Given a task `foo.bar`, all it's output and results can be found be within it's respective `out/foo/bar/` folder.
+Given a task `foo.bar`, all its output and results can be found be within its respective `out/foo/bar/` folder.

 ## Multiple Modules